jazzyfresh/koan-lang/README.md

 "Relying on words to lead you to the truth is like relying on an incomplete formal system to lead you to the truth."

-"But in general, the Zen attitude is that words and truth are incompatible, or at least that no words can capture truth."
+"For instance, Zen *koans* are a central part of Zen study, verbal though they are.
+Koans are supposed to be "triggers" which, though they do not contain enough information in themselves to impart enlightenment, may possibly be sufficient to unlock the mechanisms inside one's mind that lead to enlightenment.
+But in general, the Zen attitude is that words and truth are incompatible, or at least that no words can capture truth."

 – Douglas Hofstadter

 --------------------------------

-The general idea is that our language has no words.
+The general idea is that our language has no words, but still is a koan in itself.
 Let's start with some sample code.

     // Java                                ©: |<ø@π
     if (x%5 == 0) {                        ??: x%5 == 0 ? x += 2